annitya/roc-completion/readme.md

 - Divine the rather exotic types.
 - If the Roc-terminal is a bit sluggish to start, it will not be properly named.
 Oh the horror!
     - Wait for the tab.
+        - Yeah this is pretty much impossible.
+Incredible...

 Future versions
 ---------------